Dawoodoz/DFPSR/README.md

 ## Still a public beta
 Don't use it for safety-critical projects unless you verify correctness yourself and take all responsibility.
 Either way, it's probably a lot safer than using OpenGL, OpenCL or Direct3D simply by being a single implementation where bugs will be mostly the same on each platform.
 Stack memory for VLA may vary.
 Test everything with billions of cases.

+## Supported CPU hardware:
+* **Intel/AMD** using **SSE2** intrinsics and optional extensions.
+* **ARM** using **NEON** intrinsics.
+* Unknown CPU architectures, without SIMD vectorization as a fallback solution.

-## Platforms
+## Platforms:
-* Developed mainly with Ubuntu on desktops and laptops.
-* Tested with Manjaro, my new favorite Linux distribution.
-Installing GPU drivers and running the latest AAA games was much easier than on other distributions.
-I would still use CPU rendering for most of my development where GPU rendering would simply be total overkill and only increase future maintenance costs.
-* Tested with Ubuntu mate on Raspberry Pi 3B and Pine64.
-(Ubuntu Mate didn't work on Raspberry Pi Zero)
-* Tested with Raspbian Buster on Raspberry Pi Zero W (X11 doesn't work on older versions of Raspbian)
+* **Linux**, tested on Mint, Mate, Manjaro, Ubuntu, RaspberryPi OS, Raspbian Buster or later.
-* Linux Mint need the compiler and X11 headers, so run "sudo apt install g++" and "sudo apt install libx11-dev" before compiling.
+Linux Mint needs the compiler and X11 headers, so run "sudo apt install g++" and "sudo apt install libx11-dev" before compiling.
-* Runs on Microsoft Windows, but slower than on Linux.

-## Supported CPU hardware
-* Intel/AMD using SSE2 intrinsics.
-* ARM using NEON intrinsics.
-* Unknown Little-Endian systems. (without SIMD vectorization)
+Currently supporting X11 and Wayland is planned for future versions.
+* **Microsoft Windows**, but slower than on Linux because the multi-threaded canvas upload is not yet implemented and both threading and memory allocation is slower on Windows.

+## Might also work on:
+* BSD and Solaris has code targeting the platforms in fileAPI.cpp for getting the application folder, but there are likely some applications missing for running the build script.
+Future Posix compliant systems should only have a few quirks to sort out if it has an X11 server.
+* Big-Endian is supported in theory if enabling the DSR_BIG_ENDIAN macro globally, but this has never actually been tested due to difficulties with targeting such an old system with modern compilers.

+## Not yet ported to:
+* Macintosh no longer uses X11, so it will require some porting effort.
+Macintosh does not have a symbolic link to the binary of the running process, so it would fall back on the current directory when asking for the application folder.

 ## Will not target:
 * Mobile phones.
 Because the constant changes breaking backwards compatibility on mobile platforms would defeat the purpose of using a long-lifetime framework, you will be on your own if you try to use the library for such use cases.
 You cannot just take something from a desktop and run it on a phone, because mobile platforms require custom C++ compilers, screen rotation, battery saving, knowing when to display the virtual keyboard, security permissions, forced full-screen...
 Trying to do both at the same time would end up with design compromises in both ends like Microsoft Windows 8 or Ubuntu's Unity lock screen.